 More on the leadership end of things, we also offer a Neighborhood Organizing Institute to help a year-long cohort of about 9-14 folks develop organizing skills, involve others, and connect them to each other so they can be more powerful together.
 There is a series of monthly sessions around understanding power (your own power, how do you build it, how do you use it) and how to work with city government and school district government, as well as offering a small stipend for trainings they attend and some seed money to do their project.

 LCEC values your support, whether that comes in the form of a donation to fund programs, a nonperishable food item to stock the shelves, or time as a reading buddy volunteer.
-To learn more, visit lcecmadison.org or stop by the Center at 55 S. Gammon Rd.
+To learn more, check out this video about the Center, visit lcecmadison.org or stop by the Center at 55 S. Gammon Rd.